Petros-Polychronis/Business-Analytics/Decision-Trees-Random-Forests/README.md

 # Objective
-Given this dataset we will play with decision tree and random forests classifiers to try to predict whether a student loan will default in the future.
+Decision trees and Random Forest classifiers try to predict whether a student loan will default in the future.

 # Table of Contents
 ### 1) Exploratory Data Analysis